 To support the CACP by providing advice and counsel on matters related to police use of force.
 This includes consideration of use-of-force technology and use-of-force modalities (e.g. techniques, policies, procedures and practices).

 - Focused on helping to reform the police use of force model, training, and reporting, with an emphasis on de-escalation.

 - Monitored development of the Vancouver and Victoria Police (BC) and the Ontario Provincial Police published their Mental Health Strategies to determine if and how they could be adapted for a broader Canadian audience.

 - Police encounters with persons who are emotionally disturbed or suffering from mental illness and its intersection with police use of force and use of force training.

-- Use of force training, and in particular, de-escalation training.
-The Committee will explore the benefits of hosting a symposium to assess de-escalation training.
+- Use of force training - in particular with emphasis on de-escalation training.
+The Committee will explore the benefit of holding a symposium for chiefs of police to assess the latest training approaches to police use of force, especially de-escalation training.